2chaynz/Dancing-donut-and-cube-in-terminal/README.md

 # Advices :

-I recommend checking the Donut script and the PDF file related first for a better understanding of the concepts, before reading those about the cube.
+I recommend checking the Donut script and the related PDF file first for a better understanding of the concepts, before reading those about the cube, since I have provided much more detailed documentation on the Donut.

 # Prerequisites :